-It was previously suggested that 160% differences in ablation efficiency between the WC-1 calcite standard and micritic dolomite may cause mass fractionation due to uneven mass removal and an age offset of 4-8% (Guillong et al., this issue).
+It was previously suggested that 160 % differences in ablation efficiency between the WC-1 calcite standard and micritic dolomite may cause mass fractionation due to uneven mass removal and an age offset of 4 %-8 % (Guillong et al., 2020).
 To test whether the age discrepancies obtained in our samples are caused by similar effects we imaged the laser craters and examined their morphologies (Fig. 5).
 Although we did find some imperfections along crater bottom and rims, none of them are sufficient enough to explain the large offsets between expected and obtained dates.
 Sparry dolomite samples MU-1 and MU-2 are composed of grains larger than 10 μm and their laser craters show a similar morphology, with minor roughness on the bottom of the crater and few imperfections along its rims (Fig. 5).
-This observation corresponds well with the fact that the stratigraphic and the U-Pb ages of sample MU-2 are consistent, suggesting that this age, as well as the younger age of MU-1 represent actual diagenesis/dolomitization processes.
+This observation corresponds well to the fact that the stratigraphic and U-Pb ages of sample MU-2 are consistent, suggesting that this age and the younger age of MU-1 represent actual diagenesis and dolomitization processes.
 In samples Tm-MU-2 and Tm-DV-1 the bottoms of the craters are rougher, with minor imperfections along the rims (Fig. 5).
 Therefore, the inconsistent ages of these samples are probably due to their trace-element signature and less to morphological differences in the shape of the crater.
-On the other hand, the morphology of laser pits in micritic dolomite samples MAM-3 and MAM-7 display multiple imperfections along crater bottom and rims compared to sparry dolomites (Fig. 5).
-These morphological differences may contribute to some extent to the deviation in their resulted ages.
-Based on these observations, we conclude that differences in ablation efficiency have little effect on the results and therefore other parameters should be taken into account.
+On the other hand, the morphology of laser pits in micritic dolomite samples MAM-3 and MAM-7 displays multiple imperfections along crater bottom and rims compared to sparry dolomites (Fig. 5).
+These morphological differences may contribute to some extent to the deviation in their resulting ages.
+Based on these observations, we conclude that differences in ablation efficiency have little effect on the results, and therefore other parameters should be taken into account.

-Figure 5: Ablation craters of studied samples, arranged by crater geometry and bottom roughness, from smooth (MU-2, sparry dolomite), via moderate (TM-MU-2, sparry dolomite), to rough (MAM-7, micritic dolomite).
+Figure 5.
+Ablation craters of the studied samples arranged by crater geometry and bottom roughness from smooth (MU-2, sparry dolomite), to moderate (TM-MU-2, sparry dolomite), to rough (MAM-7, micritic dolomite).
 Imperfections along crater rims are marked by white arrows.

-Panchromatic back-scattered electron (BSE) images of representative samples show that intracrystalline porosity, distribution of grain size, tiling pattern and type of mineral zoning of dolomite rhombs are much more significant parameters to be considered (Fig. 6).
-Intracrystalline porosity are usually smaller than spot size of 85 μm, and may include other phases beside dolomite, such as k-feldspar, pyrite, oxides and bituminous minerals (Fig. 6A; Olanipekun and Azmy, 2017).
-These phases may include detrital contaminations with inherited U-Pb ages, which might lead to mixed ages or ages older than expected.
+Panchromatic back-scattered electron (BSE) images of representative samples show that intracrystalline porosity, distribution of grain size, tiling pattern, and the type of mineral zoning of dolomite rhombs are much more significant parameters to consider (Fig. 6).
+Intracrystalline porosity is usually smaller than a spot size of 85 μm and may include other phases besides dolomite, such as K-feldspar, pyrite, oxides, and bituminous minerals (Fig. 6a; Olanipekun and Azmy, 2017).
+These phases may include detrital contamination with inherited U-Pb ages, which might lead to mixed ages or ages older than expected.
 Aside from external impurities, samples with zoned grains that are smaller than the spot size (85 μm) can also lead to mixed results.
-Except for sample Tm-DV-1, where dolomite grains reach 200 μm, analyses of a single crystal is difficult.
-The longest diagonal of dolomite crystals in sample MU-1 is ~60 μm.
-Dolomite cores in this sample are much brighter in BSE compared to their concentric enclosing rims, probably due to higher Mg/Ca ratio and minor concentration of Fe (Fig. 6A; Olanipekun and Azmy, 2017).
-Dolomite crystals from sample KM-1 display mainly a concentric zoning pattern with a very thin lamina separating the core from the rim.
-Abundant disseminated calcite inclusions are found in the cores but have relatively homogeneous rim sections (Fig. 6B).
-Such signature is likely to be associated with the mechanism of epigenetic dolomitization governed by diagenetic replacement of pore fluids and re-precipitation of dolomite (Putnis & Putnis, 2007; Olanipekun & Azmy, 2017).
-In sample EFN-1, a mixture of different zoning patterns can be seen within the fragments of the breccia: dolomite crystals that lack distinctive core to rim zones and crystals with bright cores and dark rims (Fig. 6C).
-The cement between the large fragments in this sample contain <50 μm isolated fragments of broken dolomite crystals embedded in homogeneous cement with bright BSE response (Fig. 6D).
-High-contrast BSE images can help identify chemically zoned dolomite grains, semi-homogenized grains, or mixture of different grains.
-It is therefore important to notice these textures, as they can lead to age-mixing or averaging of different phases.
+Except for sample Tm-DV-1, wherein dolomite grains reach 200 μm, analyses of a single crystal are difficult.
+The longest diagonal of dolomite crystals in sample MU-1 is $\sim 60 \,\mu\text{m}$.
+Dolomite cores in this sample are much brighter in BSE compared to their concentric enclosing rims, probably due to the higher Mg / Ca ratio and minor concentration of Fe (Fig. 6a; Olanipekun and Azmy, 2017).
+Dolomite crystals from sample

-255 Figure 6: Panchromatic BSE images of samples MU-1 (A), KM-1 (B) and fragments and cement of sample EFN-1 (C and D, respectively).
+Figure 6.
+Panchromatic BSE images of samples MU-1 (a) and KM-1 (b) as well as fragments and cement from sample EFN-1 (c and d, respectively).
 BSE images are efficient in revealing the grain size of the sample, as well as porosity and additional intracrystalline phases.
-LA craters are marked by circles of 85 μm diameter.
+LA craters are marked by circles of $85 \,\mu\text{m}$ diameter.
 Representative grain boundaries are marked by black polygons.